 - 1. Release the ZIF connector (1) the NFC module cable is connected to, and then disconnect the NFC module cable from the system board. - Release the ZIF connector (2) the NFC module cable is connected to, and then disconnect the NFC module cable from the NFC module.

 3. Detach the NFC module cable (3) from the computer.
-The NFC module cable is attached to the computer with double-sided adhesive.
+The NFC module cable is attached to the top cover with keyboard with double-sided adhesive.

 Remove the NFC module cable.